 Production will be based upon more standardised applications that are more robust to change and less vulnerable to changing personnel.
 An increase in the use of standardised applications implementing standardised methods, which can easily be shared across domains, will enable statisticians to more easily work in different domains.

 Figure 5.
-GSIM information objects in the context of GSBPM
+GSIM information classes in the context of GSBPM

 The information technology view